-Over the last three months, we've seen a bit of insider buying at Enerflex.
-Senior VP & General Counsel David Izett shelled out CA$13k for shares in that time.
+There was some insider buying at Enerflex over the last quarter.
+Senior VP & CFO Sanjay Bishnoi shelled out CA$30k for shares in that time.
 We like it when there are only buyers, and no sellers.
 But the amount invested in the last three months isn't enough for us too put much weight on it, as a single factor.

-I like to look at how many shares insiders own in a company, to help inform my view of how aligned they are with insiders.
+Many investors like to check how much of a company is owned by insiders.
 Usually, the higher the insider ownership, the more likely it is that insiders will be incentivised to build the company for the long term.
-Our data suggests Enerflex insiders own 0.6% of the company, worth about CA$2.7m.
+Based on our data, Enerflex insiders have about 0.6% of the stock, worth approximately CA$4.5m.
 I generally like to see higher levels of ownership.

 So What Do The Enerflex Insider Transactions Indicate?